 For example, if a school wishes to use pictures of their staff on the school website, staff must provide an unambiguous indication that they consent to their picture being used – this could be done by the signing of a consent form.

-5: Consent needs to be kept under review
+6. Consent needs to be kept under review

 If the reason for processing or the way in which processing occurs changes, the original consent that was obtained is likely to no longer be specific or informed enough.
 If these factors do change, the school will need to obtain new consent or identify another lawful basis to process the data.
 Make sure consent reviews are built into your school’s processes.

 Changes schools should make to their practice